 In the city, the Central City Library on Lorne Street and Auckland Art Gallery are good options.
 Elliott Stables at 39 Elliott Street is an upmarket food court with a European feel and plenty of seating.
 During the week lunch deals are common, we think Elliott Stables is one of Auckland's hidden gems, the lovely little fresh flower displays on the tables are a nice touch too.

 Ice skating see What's Happening at Paradice Ice Skating for special prices and events.

-i-SITES (visitor information centres) in the central city - corner Quay Street & Queen Street; and Atrium, Sky City, corner Victoria and Federal Streets - Aucklandnz.com.
+i-SITE (visitor information centres) in the central city - Princes Wharf - Shop 2, Shed 19, 139 Quay Street and Sky City, corner Victoria and Federal Streets - Aucklandnz.com.

 James Wallace Arts Trust Collection supports and promotes NZ contemporary art.
-Visit exhibitions (usually free) at the grand Pah Homestead/TSB Bank Wallace Arts Centre in Monte Cecilia Park, Hillsborough.
+Visit exhibitions (usually free) at the grand Pah Homestead/Wallace Arts Trust in Monte Cecilia Park, Hillsborough.
 Homestead Cafe is onsite and there's a sculpture collection in the garden.
 Open Tuesday - Friday, 10am - 3pm; Saturday and Sunday 8am - 5pm (closed Monday and public holidays).

-Kura Gallery in the Pricewaterhouse Coopers Tower, 188 Quay Street (physically located on Lower Albert Street) is a great place to find Maori art and contemporary New Zealand art and design - it's free to browse.
+Kura Gallery at 95A Customs Street West is a good place to find Maori art and contemporary New Zealand art and design - it's free to browse.
 Kura Gallery is open 7 days.